lucabindertbz/M150/Documentation.md

 Introducing Kagami.
 Unleash the power of weather intelligence with unparalleled precision.
 Elevate your style with fashion-forward outfit recommendations that seamlessly adapt to any forecast.
 Effortlessly sync your wardrobe to weather conditions, creating a harmonious blend of fashion and functionality.
 Unleash your adventurous spirit as you plan outdoor activities confidently, armed with real-time insights and vital weather data.
 Step into a world of limitless possibilities and embrace the ultimate weather guidance experience with Kagami.

 ## Smart Home Control
-Kagami is your hub for a truly connected living experience.
-Tap into the pulse of your smart home with unrivaled control and convenience.
-Elevate your daily routine with personalized automation that adapts seamlessly to your lifestyle.
-Effortlessly synchronize your devices, creating a harmonious ecosystem that breathes with your rhythm.

-Unleash the power of cutting-edge AI as Kagami anticipates your needs, adjusts your surroundings, and orchestrates your smart home with precision.
-Step into a world of smart living, where technology serves you, not the other way around.
-Embrace the ultimate smart home experience with Kagami.
-Control.
-Convenience.
-Customization.
-All in one mirror.

-## Smart Home Control v2
 Kagami puts the command of your domain at your fingertips, offering an integrated Smart Home Widget for controlling your devices, adjusting settings, and creating the perfect ambiance, all from your reflection.
 Keep a watchful eye on your surroundings with live views from your security cameras, ensuring you're always connected and secure.
 Enjoy personalized comfort with the ability to adjust your home's temperature directly from your mirror, creating a space that's as cozy or cool as you desire.
 Automate your smart devices to move to your rhythm with smart routines, crafting personalized experiences that enhance your everyday life.
 The Smart Mirror, reflecting not just you, but the essence of your smart home.

 ## Stock Widget
-Kagami, now with an integrated Stock Widget.
+Kagami, with integrated Stock Widget.
 Experience the power of staying updated with your investments while you prepare for the day.
 The real-time Stock Widget acts as a gateway to your financial world, right from your reflection.
 Monitor your portfolio, follow your favorite stocks, and catch a quick glimpse of market trends, all as you go about your morning routine.
 With live, seamless updates, the Smart Mirror moves as the market does, ensuring you're always ahead of the curve.
 Personalize your experience with alerts for your top picks, so you never miss a key moment in your financial journey.
 The Smart Mirror, seamlessly blending your daily rituals with your financial world.

 ## Music
 Kagami transforms your daily routines into symphonic experiences.
 Crafted with an intuitive music widget, control your tunes directly from your reflection, ensuring you never miss a beat while preparing for your day.
 Hidden within the elegant confines of the mirror is a marvel of acoustic engineering - an inbuilt speaker delivering crystal clear sound that fills your space, turning mundane routines into delightful rituals.
 With seamless Spotify and Apple Music support, your Smart Mirror dances to your tunes.
 Instantly access your playlists, discover new music, or tune into your favorite podcast, all from your mirror.
 Kagami, redefining your morning rituals.

 ## Outfit recommendations
-Presenting the Smart Mirror, a personal stylist that seamlessly integrates technology and fashion to enhance your style.
+Presenting Kagmi's personal stylist feature that seamlessly integrates technology and fashion to enhance your style.
 Equipped with an inbuilt camera, tastefully hidden with a privacy cover, the Smart Mirror captures your look and offers personalized outfit recommendations directly from your reflection.
 With a real-time weather data integration, the Smart Mirror keeps you prepared for the day ahead, suggesting attire that matches the forecast.
 But it doesn't stop there.
 The Smart Mirror adds a unique touch to your fashion choices, learning your style over time to provide recommendations that perfectly suit your personal aesthetic.
 With the Smart Mirror, every day is a new opportunity to shine, one reflection at a time.

 ## News Widget
 Stay informed with curated headlines, real-time updates, and customizable feeds, all at a glance.
 Dive into articles or listen to briefings effortlessly.
 Stay connected, stay informed, with Kagami.